Hard Examples Are All You Need: Maximizing GRPO Post-Training Under Annotation Budgets: Introduction

 \textbf{Out-of-distribution generalization analysis.} We evaluate models trained on different difficulty-based subsets against the AIME2025-I benchmark, a substantially harder test set than the in-distribution GSM8K \cite{opencompass_AIME2025, matharena}.
 We find that training on the hardest examples not only improves in-distribution performance, but is also the only strategy that yields meaningful gains on OOD data.

+\textbf{Base wrong vs base right analysis.} We validate our ``hard examples'' principle from a complementary perspective by categorizing examples based on base model performance.
+This analysis reveals that nearly all learning value comes from examples the base model initially gets wrong, with training on ``base wrong'' examples achieving up to 23.5\% relative improvements over ``base right'' examples.
+This convergent evidence that both low pass@k examples and base-wrong examples drive learning confirms that GRPO fundamentally benefits from training at the frontier of model capabilities.

-Our findings have immediate practical implications: when using GRPO for reasoning task fine-tuning under budget constraints, practitioners should prioritize collecting and annotating examples where the base model struggles but can occasionally succeed.
+Our findings have immediate practical implications: when using GRPO for reasoning task fine-tuning under budget constraints, practitioners should prioritize collecting and annotating examples where the base model struggles.
+We validate this principle from two complementary angles: examples with low pass@k success rates and examples the base model gets wrong both drive superior learning outcomes.
+This convergence demonstrates that ``hard examples'' identified through either metric capture the same underlying phenomenon: problems at the frontier of model capabilities that provide rich learning signals.
 This hard-example focus can yield performance improvements \textit{exceeding 30 percentage points} over easy selection on some configurations, transforming marginally effective fine-tuning into highly successful model improvement.

 Our study isolates \emph{offline} difficulty‑based selection under GRPO.
 It complements \emph{online} difficulty‑targeted selection with rollout replay that prioritizes moderate difficulty \cite{Sun2025DiffSelReplayGRPO}, advances in process‑reward RL (PRIME) \cite{Cui2025PRIME}, and analyses of GRPO optimization biases such as Dr.\ GRPO \cite{Liu2025DrGRPO}.
 We focus on outcome‑reward GRPO; extending our protocol to dense process rewards or debiased GRPO is left to future work.